 Below, you’ll see how their clean-cut design gets down to business and draws attention to important page elements.
 Specifically, the imagery draws users in and the language is concise yet moving.
-They harp on the financial needs of the Chicago community right now to effectively persuade individuals into donating.
+They emphasize the financial needs of the Chicago community right now to effectively persuade individuals into donating.

-Takeaway: An accelerated timeline can work wonders in helping your nonprofit reach your fundraising goals.
+An accelerated timeline can work wonders in helping your nonprofit reach its fundraising goals.
 Pair the right donation tools with a timeframe that makes sense for your revenue goal, and you’ll be well on your way to virtual campaign success!

 Online Fundraising Idea #5: Mobile-Responsive Giving

-Half of all nonprofit website traffic comes from mobile devices, making mobile-responsive donation pages a must.
-This means that it’s designed to look and work great on every device by adjusting to the screen size on which it’s being viewed.
+A mobile-responsive page is one that’s designed to look and work great on every device by automatically adjusting to the screen size on which it’s being viewed.